CK Travels

 Shinjuku Plaza / Kicks Centre Ximending Taipei

-When we visited Ximen’s Shinjuku Centre in summer 2023, all but a handful of shop units were empty and vacant, and the building was in need of some TLC; it was just quite forlorn and faded.
+When we visited Ximen’s Shinjuku Centre, all but a handful of shop units were empty and vacant, and the building was in need of some TLC; it was just quite forlorn and faded.

 On the second level, the only shop still trading was one solitary T-shirt kiosk – we aren’t sure if Shinjuku Plaza will be around much longer.